-Declined credit card: Meaning & solution to each message
+Declined credit card: Meanings & solutions

 “Declined,” “insufficient funds,” and “invalid card number” are some of the phrases subscription businesses fear most.
-And they’re not to blame–recurring billing can be complex.

 But what happens when that information is outdated or has no funds?

-A declined credit card shouldn’t be the end of the road for your recurring business.
-Whenever a payment fails, the transaction can and should be retried.
+A declined credit card payment shouldn't be the end of the road for your recurring business.
+Whenever a payment method fails, the transaction can and should be retried.
 Leveraging a subscription and billing platform can help you recover otherwise-lost money and prevent involuntary churn.

 Soft credit card declines